Ning-L/30DaysOfPython/notes.md

 challenge = 'thirty days of pythoonnn' print(challenge.strip('noth'))  # 'irty days of py'

+### stey-by-step:
+#### Stripping from the Beginning:
+# The first character 't' is in 'noth', so it is removed.
+# The next character 'h' is also in 'noth', so it is removed.
+# The third character 'i' is not in 'noth', so stripping from the beginning stops here.
+# At this point, the string becomes: 'irty days of pythoonnn'
+#### Stripping from the End:
+# The last character 'n' is in 'noth', so it is removed.
+# The next character 'n' is also in 'noth', so it is removed.
+# The next character 'n' is also in 'noth', so it is removed.
+# The next character 'o' is in 'noth', so it is removed.
+# The next character 'o' is in 'noth', so it is removed.
+# The next character 'p' is not in 'noth', so stripping from the end stops here.
+# The resulting string becomes: 'irty days of py'

 challenge = 'thirty days onon of pythoonnn' print(challenge.strip('noth')) #  'irty days onon of py'